-- 1. Thank you for your email of 24 November 2022, in which you requested information from UK Anti-Doping ('UKAD') under the Freedom of Information Act 2000 ('the Act').
+- 1. Thank you for your email of 23 April 2024, in which you requested information from UK Anti-Doping ('UKAD') under the Freedom of Information Act 2000 ('the Act').
 Specifically, your request was as follows: - a.
-'How many footballers at clubs playing in the Premier League, Championship, League One and League Two were tested and returned an Adverse Analytical Finding (AAF) over the past four years (2018/19, 2019/20, 2020/21 and 21/22 to present date)?
+'How many footballers at clubs playing in the Premier League, Championship, League One and League Two were tested and returned an Adverse Analytical Finding (AAF) over the past two seasons (2022/23 and 2023/24 to present date)?

-Please could the information be broken down by year (football season).
+Please could the information be broken down by football season.
 In each case, please could it be specified which of the four leagues the footballer played in at the time, the type of substance which they returned an AAF for, what the conclusion of the case was (i.e. whether there was a sanction), and - where applicable - what the length of the sanction was.
 Please could it be noted in any case where the same player has returned an AFF [sic] more than once/for different substances.'

 b.
-'How many footballers at clubs playing in the Premier League, Championship, League One and League Two were granted Therapeutic Use Exemptions (TUE) over the past four years (2018/19, 2019/20, 2020/21 and 21/22 to present date)?
+'How many footballers at clubs playing in the Premier League, Championship, League One and League Two were granted Therapeutic Use Exemptions (TUE) over the past two seasons (2022/23 and 2023/24 to present date)?

-Please could the information be broken down by year (football season).
+Please could the information be broken down by football season.
 In each case, please could it be specified which of the four leagues the footballer played in at the time, the type of substance which they were granted a TUE for.
 Please could it be noted in any case where the same player has been granted more than one TUE exemption.
 If any of the footballers specified were granted TUEs after they returned an AAF please could this be specified.'